-When traffic gets you down, and you’ve seen three too many Jack Sparrow impersonators, check out any of the hiking destinations LA offers.
+When traffic gets you down, and you’ve seen three too many Jack Sparrow impersonators, check out any of the hiking destinations L.A. offers.
 Runyon Canyon is a popular local spot.
-This lush greenery allows visitors to enjoy the sunshine out on Mother Nature’s doorstep without having to go far into the mountains.
+The lush greenery allows visitors to enjoy the sunshine out on Mother Nature’s doorstep without having to go far into the mountains.

 9. Karaoke Korean Style

-Koreatown is one of the most densely populated regions of LA.
-Try out some infamous Korean BBQ (you cook it yourself!) and then after your food induced coma, take a short Lyft ride to Korean karaoke at SoopSok (pronounced "Soup-Soak") to enjoy the sub-par talents of your friends in a private karaoke room, complete with awkward music videos to accompany each Journey song.
+Koreatown is one of the most densely populated regions of L.A.
+Try out some infamous Korean barbecue (you cook it yourself!) and then after your food-induced coma, take a short Lyft ride to Korean karaoke at SoopSok (pronounced “Soup-Soak”) to enjoy the sub-par talents of your friends in a private karaoke room, complete with awkward music videos to accompany each Journey song.

 10. Go Full Hipster